Let's spread fun allover the world!

 I’m a Transmedia and Game Designer from Barcelona, although I’m always abroad: I love discovering new places!

 So...would you like to know a little bit more about me?

 Let’s keep talking, then!

-I was born in Puig-reig, a small village close to Barcelona, twenty-three years ago.
+I was born in Puig-reig, a small village close to Barcelona, twenty-four years ago.

 I love eating.
 Deep conversations.
 Playing music.
 Philosophy.
 Loving people.